-Semester Credits Lecture Hours Lab Hours Total Contact Hours 3 15 60 75
+Semester Credits Lecture Hours Laboratory Hours Total Contact Hours 3 15 60 75

 Portfolio 2 is the final element in the DAA program.
 Students will use their skills in traditional and digital painting, tecturing and lighting of 3D models, and portfolio preparation to create a finished portfolio that demonstrated their abilities in Entertainment Design.
 The portfolio will have a recognizable aesthetic and professional presentation quality.
-Prerequisite: DAA480E, Co-requisite: DAA 370
+Prerequisite: DAA480E

-DAA485M MODELING PORTFOLIO 2
+DAA485M Modeling Portfolio 2

-Semester Credits Lecture Hours Lab Hours Total Contact Hours 3 15 60 75
+Semester Credits Lecture Hours Laboratory Hours Total Contact Hours 3 15 60 75

 Continuation of Portfolio 1 to complete the Modeling capstone project.
 Students learn to demonstrate their competency through the development of a demo reel.
-Prerequisite: DAA480M, Co-requisite: DAA 440
+Prerequisite: DAA480M